jaxlo/neon/README.md

 # neon
-A raytraced game built with C++ and Vulkan
+A raytraced social game built with C++ and Vulkan

 Dependencies
 - Vulkan